 Sounds simple?
 Well, we think so too.

-We don’t work with anyone who doesn’t meet these criteria (OK, perhaps Toby’s anecdotes and Kent’s sense of humour mean they’re borderline, but you get the idea); and now we’re in our tenth season we’re more committed than ever to sticking to these ideas.
+We don’t work with anyone who doesn’t meet these criteria (OK, perhaps Toby’s anecdotes and Kent’s sense of humour mean they’re borderline, but you get the idea); and now we’re in our twelfth season we’re more committed than ever to sticking to these ideas.
 So all of our team are qualified to at least the Level 3 in their respective systems (or the equivalent), and they’re ski instructors who’ve taught in Verbier for years and when we recruit a new member of the team we still always ask ourselves that big question “Is this someone I’ll have fun skiing with?”.
 If the answer’s yes, they’re in…So if you want to meet them, then just click here – or if you want to learn more about how ski instructor qualifications work, you can click here.